 That said, wood glue isn’t without its own drawbacks.
 For one thing, while wood glue is largely safe, you will want to keep an eye out for toxicity reports when using something like gorilla glue.
 In addition, you’ll always want to be sure to use extra strength adhesives such as wood glue in a well-ventilated area, lest you risk inhaling dangerous fumes.

 Then there’s the question of temperature.
 Wood glue isn’t designed to be used in extremely hot temperatures.
 If you are working in an extremely hot climate, you’ll want to take care to cover your wood glue with something which is more weather resistant.
-There are various different brands of wood glue to choose from
+There are various different brands of wood glue to choose from, and I wrote all about five of these great brands of wood glue here.

 When to Use Each